September 28 2019 | 8:30am - 4:30pm

 Woman of the ledge!

-The women's division is back for The Ledge Games 2018.
+The women's division is back!
 The women will compete in all of the same events the men do, with a few equipment modifications for some of the events.
 Registration open to the first 20 women competitors!